 Because Wethersfield was a center of patriot activity, both George Washington and John Adams were here separately and visited the present Meetinghouse during the American Revolutionary War, years before they became our nation's first and second Presidents.
 Christianity had an important influence on them and on almost all of our nation's other founders.

 Those are but three in the long line of distinguished people who have some connection with First Church.
-In more recent times, our congregation and area residents have been blessed by such speakers as Ravi Zacharias, Ken Boa, Jennifer Kennedy Dean, and the late Chuck Colson; and concerts featuring such musicians as renowned organist/composer Roberta Bitgood, and the legendary Dave Brubeck (known for such jazz hits as Take Five), who performed his La Fiesta de la Posada at First Church on two separate occasions; the Christian groups Glad, Destiny Africa Children’s Choir, The Ineloquent, and New Haven’s Holyfire; as well as contemporary solo artists Phil Keaggy (known for such compositions as Find Me in These Fields), Robin Mark (Days of Elijah), Michael Card (El Shaddai), Michael Kelly Blanchard (Be Ye Glad), and Ken Medema (Sing to the Lord).
+In more recent times, our congregation and area residents have been blessed by such speakers as Os Guinness, Ravi Zacharias, Ken Boa, Jennifer Kennedy Dean, and the late Chuck Colson; and concerts featuring such musicians as renowned organist/composer Roberta Bitgood, and the legendary Dave Brubeck (known for such jazz hits as Take Five), who performed his La Fiesta de la Posada at First Church on two separate occasions; the Christian groups Glad, Destiny Africa Children’s Choir, The Ineloquent, and New Haven’s Holyfire; as well as contemporary solo artists Phil Keaggy (known for such compositions as Find Me in These Fields), Robin Mark (Days of Elijah), Michael Card (El Shaddai), Michael Kelly Blanchard (Be Ye Glad), and Ken Medema (Sing to the Lord).

 Each of these distinguished individuals benefited by being a committed Christian and holding a Christian worldview.
 What matters ultimately about them or about anyone else is not their fame or lack thereof.
 The real issue for each of us is: Have I stepped out in faith to accept in my heart God’s forgiveness and grace intended for me?